 Learning & Transference

 The key aspect of learning is the ability to transfer knowledge from one domain or context to another.
+Some would consider this transferring of knowledge from domain to another as a measure of true understanding.

 Creativity & Transference